jallman98/Portfolio/README.md

 -  Research poster: A brief overview of my 2.5 years at UTSI.
 This poster was created about halfway through my MS degree.

 **Physics:** Goods example of my skills related to physics.
--  Dipole: Requires Antenna Toolbox to run, the rad pattern of a rubber duckie antenna at 900 MHz.
+-  Dipole: Requires Antenna Toolbox to run, the rad pattern of a RP-SMA antenna at 900 MHz.

 **Fun:** Just some projects I am actively working on.